kubalaj/tictactoecomputer/README.md

 #### Refactor State Management
 - State is both stored on the front end and the back end.
 We can solve this by passing the state to the back end.
 Some work was made towards this goal but, was not completed.
 The work is stored in the `clientSideState` branch.

+#### Documentation
+- This API should be documented using some sort of service like swagger.

 #### Introduce Alpha Beta Pruning
 - The following algorithm could be made better by implementing [Alpha-beta prunning](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning).
 Seeing as the problem is finite set of clickable squares, performance isn't too big of a concern and this work item can be put off.